Site Search

 Purpose

-This policy describes the College requirements for a physician taking a pregnancy or parental leave of absence to be considered for a partial refund of their annual licensing fee.
+This policy describes the College requirements for a registrant taking a pregnancy or parental leave of absence to be considered for a partial refund of their annual licensing fee.
 All other College fees are non-refundable unless otherwise stipulated in the College’s Fee Schedule1.

 Policy